ZeRana/c0-malloc/README.md

 Additonally there are no function pointers or generic pointers (they are however avalible in C1).
 Both C0 and C1 do not support arbitrary type casting which makes implementing a fully fledged malloc impossible.
 Thus this implementation of malloc supports mallocing only int arrays.
+Ints in C0 are 4 byte types, unlike in C which supports 8 byte types.
 Malloc returns a struct to the user, that the user then must call functions from the malloc library to read/write data to.
 This is highly inefficent.